mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 NOTE - WHAT ABOUT STRUCTURE THIS FROM PERSONAL, SOCIAL TO THEN COMMUNITY CULTURAL LIKE KAFAI?

 - What pedagogical resources are available to support novices learning coding, particularly in game making contexts?

   <!-- - What game making pedagogies exist?
 SIDELINED-->
-  - Motivation of activity? [pick up from Intro]
-      - From Kafai's review (not directly) draw on
-      - personal
-      - more general / social / 21st C, computational fluency

 - Coding pedagogies and how they align with motivations
   - Instruction
   - UMC and Games